housework-robot/main/S04_implant_lerobot_to_unitree/README.md

 Different from `teleoperate`, `remote_control` is to control the robotic dog remotely and manually by human operator.

-1. Remote control the unitree robotic dog
+1. Remote control the unitree robotic dog step by step manually

-    The highest control frequency is expected to ~200 Hz?
+    Use keyboard to manually remote control the robot's motion.
     To exit with CTRL+C.

     ~~~
     $ python lerobot/scripts/control_robot.py remote_control
+        --manual
     ~~~

-2. Remote control at a limited frequency of 30 Hz, to simulate data recording frequency
+2. Remote control the unitree robotic dog with a pre-defined series of motions.

+    The time interval between neighboring motions can be either fixed length or free defined.

     ~~~
-    python lerobot/scripts/control_robot.py remote_control \
+    $ python lerobot/scripts/control_robot.py remote_control \
-        --fps 30
+        --plan $USER/unitree_test/motion_plan.yaml
     ~~~

 Question: can we remote control the dog with fixed command frequency?